blazyng/code-with-codespaces/.github/steps/2-custom-image.md

 ## Step 2: Use a custom image in your codespace

-The didn't specify any configuration for the codespace we just created, so GitHub used a default Docker image.
-While this is very useful, it won't be consistent and it doesn't version lock our runtime environment.
-Specifying the configuration is important to keep the development environment repeatable.
+Since no configuration was specified for the codespace that was just created, GitHub used a default Docker image.
+While this is useful, it isn't consistent, and it doesn't lock the version of our runtime environment.
+It's important to specify the configuration to keep the development environment repeatable.

 Let's do that now by providing a specific docker container image.